 Waiver of Counsel

-When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-In Guam, a child may not be “held in detention longer than two days, excluding Saturdays, Sundays, and holidays unless an order for such detention is signed by the judge.”
+When and how the court may decide to detain a youth or otherwise place restrictions on the youth’s freedom is defined by statute and court rules. “[A]ny duly appointed peace officer may take into custody without process any [youth] who in the opinion of the officer, is engaging in conduct defined by law as juvenile delinquency” to protect the health, welfare, and well-being of the youth, which is not deemed an arrest.
 Guam Fam.
 Ct.
-R. 22(c).
+R., r 22(a).
+In Guam, if the officer decides the youth should not be released to the parent, the youth may not be “held in detention longer than two days, excluding Saturdays, Sundays, and holidays unless an order for such detention is signed by the judge.”
+Guam Fam.
+Ct.
+R., r 22(c).

 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of youth in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
 Guam statutes list no post-disposition proceedings at which youth have a right to counsel.